 1) Do nothing.
 Sometimes we just need to acknowledge a disappointment, then let it go without taking further action.
 When Jill Bolte Taylor, a neuroscientist with loads of first-hand experience and scientific knowledge about real-life ecstasy, feels upset or uncomfortable, she just looks at her watch and waits 90 seconds before letting herself think about whatever upset her.
 Loads of research on “rumination” suggests that people who dwell on some hurt or distress are way more likely to feel depressed or dissatisfied with their lives.
 Sometimes we make ourselves feel worse—we prolong pain and frustration—by thinking too much about our disappointments.

 2) Inspire the person who disappointed you.
-Even though we sometimes really want to unleash on a spouse who left the house without so much as clearing his or her breakfast dishes, whining and criticizing (or yelling, as the case may be) is not going to make your partner (or teenager, or pre-schooler) really want to help the next time.
+Even though we sometimes really want to unleash on a spouse who left the house without so much as clearing their breakfast dishes, whining and criticizing (or yelling, as the case may be) is not going to make your partner (or teenager, or pre-schooler) really want to help the next time.
 Negativity rarely inspires others.

 The “ERN” method, something I devised long ago from piles of academic journal articles to motivate my kids to do boring but necessary tasks, also works well with adults.
 The gist of it is to use Empathy, Rationale, and Non-controlling language to get what we want, as those are the things that research shows are most motivating to people.
 It might go something like this: